Mahmoud Dicko – Mali’s controversial guardian of faith | DW | 14.07.2020

 Among his followers, Dicko is considered a modest man of convictions and without ambitions for political office.

-Imam Oumarou Diarra who is part of Dicko‘s CMAS alliance: "Each time the country is under threat by poor governance, he will not hesitate to speak out in defense of truth and change," Diarra says.
+"Each time the country is under threat by poor governance, he will not hesitate to speak out in defense of truth and change," says Imam Oumarou Diarra, who is part of Dicko‘s CMAS alliance.

 While Dicko's grand entrance on the scene against the president — with the backing of his alliance — is fresh and still fueling the crisis situation, he appears to be exercising a bit of moderation.
 There are reports that in previous rallies, the populist imam ordered the crowd to show restraint, averting a mob from gathering outside the presidential palace.
 Following the tragic events of the weekend, Dicko also called for calm and restraint.